Filmmaker Werner Herzog receives 2018 Coolidge Award

-The Q & A session that followed was moderated by Herbert Golder, Professor of Classical Studies at Boston University and a collaborator with Herzog on ten of his films.
-It was during this time (and in the longer session, also moderated by Golder and held later the evening) that I genuinely began to appreciate Herzog as an artist.
+The Q&A session that followed was moderated by Herbert Golder, Professor of Classical Studies at Boston University, and a collaborator with Herzog on ten of his films.
+It was during this time (and in the longer session, also moderated by Golder and held later in the evening) that I genuinely began to appreciate Herzog as an artist.

-Herzog seems to accept his reputation, to carry it gracefully, without playing into it or forcing it upon others.
+Herzog seems to accept his reputation and carry it gracefully, without playing into it or forcing it upon others.
 There is a definite edge, a sharpness in his voice; he is a person who will not suffer fools.
 But, there is also a willingness to discuss, a desire to share, and a sense of humor.
 Maybe he has mellowed with age.
 He spoke about the genesis of the volcano project, the cinematic qualities of lava, and his “excitement about science and passing on that excitement to an audience.”
-Asked about faith and spirituality in his work he said, “There is something transcending in the images I have created.
+Asked about faith and spirituality in his work, he said, “There is something transcending in the images I have created.
 [Something] behind, beyond reality and facts is resonating.
 It makes some of my films different than others.”
-I am compelled to share a short list of some other memorable quotes, ones that seem to capture the personality of Herzog:
+I am compelled to share a shortlist of some other memorable quotes, ones that seem to capture the personality of Herzog: